 A counselling certificate (marriages less than 2 years).

 Affidavit (if you have been living separate under one roof).

-Fact 10 about divorce: When will your divorce become final?
+Fact 10: When will your divorce become final?

 Your divorce will become final one month and one day after your hearing is finalised.

-If you need help separating or divorcing then Coastal Lawyers can help.
+If you need help with divorce or other family law matters on the Central Coast, then Coastal Lawyers can help.

 We always recommend that you get legal advice BEFORE you commence the separation process where possible.

 This is why we offer a free 15 minute discovery call so you can discreetly confirm your legal position before

 DISLAIMER (BECAUSE WOULD WE EVEN BE LAWYERS WITHOUT ONE):

 The information contained in this legal resource is information only.
 It is not a substitute for your own research and/or legal advice.
 If you need legal advice, then you can book an obligation free appointment with Coastal Lawyers online.